How to Legally Exit a Timeshare Contract

 How to Legally Cancel a Timeshare Contract

-Good news, Dumbo!
+Good news!
 You have nine days to cancel in Michigan.

-Most states have fixed periods in which you can cancel.
+The FTC cooling off period is three days, but states also have fixed periods in which you can cancel.
 It’s often called a “rescission” or “revocation.”

 The beauty is you usually don’t have to come up with some elaborate justification.
 In fact, you don’t have to give any reason.
 It’s your right to change your mind, especially if your marriage depends on it.

-The cancellation period typically begins the date you sign the contract, or the date you receive a disclosure statement.
+Whichever type you might purchase, the cancellation process is usually the same.
+It typically begins on the date you sign the contract, or the date you receive a disclosure statement.
 Sellers are required to provide information on cancellation and place your money in an escrow account until you close the deal or cancel the purchase.

 Timeshare Rescission Period